“On the Twenty-Third Day of the Month of September in an Early Year of a Decade Not Too Long Before Our Own…”

 There is also the fact that Audrey is a Venus Fly Trap, emphasis on the word Venus.
 For context, Venus is the Goddess of love and beauty, and so the Venus Fly Trap is so called because it lures flies with sweet smells and then eats them.
 Simply put, it’s a femme fatale plant.
-Audrey II isn’t a beautiful woman, but it does lure people in by promising love and a happy future.
-Its body isn’t beautiful, but its voice is intoxicating.
+Audrey II isn’t a beautiful woman, but it does lure people in by promising love and happiness.
+Its body isn’t beautiful, but it is intriguing to countless spectators.
+What’s more, its voice is intoxicating.

-Audrey II speaks with a deep, masculine voice, which is neither alien, goddess, mother. nor plant.
-It doesn’t match any of the things we associate with Audrey II, and so Audrey II is fundamentally mismatched.
-It’s an uncomfortable and uncertain contradiction which represents multiple things simultaneously as a hydra-like creature.
+Audrey II speaks with a deep, masculine voice, which is neither alien, goddess, mother, nor plant.
+It doesn’t match any of the things we associate with Audrey, and so Audrey II is fundamentally mismatched.
+Simply put, the plant is an uncomfortable and uncertain contradiction because represents multiple things simultaneously in this hydra-like way.